tristann3/CS-1.2/music-playlist/README.md

 # music-playlist

-This repo is a proof of concept assignment covering linked lists
+This repo is a proof of concept assignment covering basic linked lists functionality in Python